JeffKerpan/native-array-methods-exercises/README.md

   return previous + ' ' + current;
 });

 // 'a long time ago in a galaxy far far away'
 ```

 It may take a minute to get your mind wrapped around what's happening.
+However,
-However, by simply logging the values it (hopefully!) becomes much more clear what's going on.
+by simply logging the values it (hopefully!) becomes much more clear what's
+going on

 ```javascript
 epic.reduce(function (previous, current) {